Salvation (photo: Carlin Ma)

 Hoping to bolster the composer’s spirits and provide him a bit of income, two of Bartók’s fellow countrymen — violinist Joseph Szigeti and conductor Fritz Reiner — arranged (in secret) for the Koussevitzky Foundation to commission an orchestral work.
 Boston Symphony Orchestra music director Serge Koussevitzky visited Bartók in his hospital room to deliver a check for half of the amount up front — a mere $500.
 Reluctantly, Bartók accepted, unsure that he could find the strength to compose music once again.

-Bartók was not the first to write a work under the title “Concerto for Orchestra,” a modern reimagining of the Baroque concerto grosso form.
+Bartók was not the first to title a work “Concerto for Orchestra,” a modern reimagining of the Baroque concerto grosso form.
 Paul Hindemith, Walter Piston and Zoltán Kodály had written such pieces in the 1920s and ’30s, and notable compositions by Michael Tippett, Elliott Carter and Roger Sessions (among others) have followed.
-Yet only Witold Lutosławski’s Concerto for Orchestra has achieved even a fraction of the fame of Bartók’s.
+Yet only Witold Lutosławski’s 1954 Concerto for Orchestra has achieved even a fraction of the fame of Bartók’s.

 The overall shape of the work is palindromic, the large-scale outer movements bookending the more lighthearted second and fourth movements, which themselves surround the highly atmospheric central slow movement.
 Just as Bartók builds the third movement out of musical material from the slow, quiet opening of the first, other such allusions and cross-references abound throughout the Concerto.